dilnurat6009/cyoa-frog/defeat-dragon.md

 # Dragon
 ---
-## You have defeadted the dragon!!!
+## You have defeated the dragon!!!
 ## [press to enter the cell](congrats.md)